 EB597 - 2001 Ducati 900SS

 Building an ‘individual’ cafe racer is quite a task these days with the amount of custom examples getting around.
-Luckily for owner Terry, he had some Italian inspiration and the ability to look beneath the fairings which was the keys to ‘C4FE’ success.
+Luckily for owner Terry, he had some Italian inspiration and the ability to look beneath the fairings, which were the keys to ‘C4FE’ success.
 Enter the 2001 Ducati 900SS.

 “I've always wanted a custom cafe.
 Always held a fascination with having a bike that is truely unique - just mine.”